learn-co-curriculum/react-hooks-redux-action-creators/README.md

 store.dispatch(increaseCount());
 ```

-Ok, so in the above lines of code we define a function called __increaseCount()__ whose job it is to return a an action.
+Ok, so in the above lines of code we define a function called __increaseCount()__ whose job it is to return an action.
 Then we execute the __increaseCount()__ function, who returns that action, and we dispatch that action to the store.
 If you think that this is equivalent to `store.dispatch({ type: 'INCREASE_COUNT' })`, you are right.

 We prefer wrapping our actions in a function, because oftentimes our actions have some parts that will need to change, and a function comes in handy.
 For example: